bartwell/ultra-debugger/README.md

 Currently available modules:

+* Reflection - allow call methods from current activity, see list of fields and methods in this activity
 * SQLite - allow see, add, edit and delete items from databases
 * Shared Preferences - allow see, add, edit and delete items from shared preferences